 The School of Strategic Leadership Studies does not follow a strict cohort model, but you will likely progress through the program with many of the same students.
 You will communicate with your academic advisor to plan and approve your course of study each semester before registration.

 Your advisor will be the coordinator of your chosen concentration.
-Interim Director Dr. Karen Ford will also be available to discuss any special circumstances which require approval.
-Advising Coordinator Emily Blake will be available to answer questions regarding registration deadlines, using MyMadison to register for classes, and course offerings in upcoming semesters.
+Director Dr. Karen Ford will also be available to discuss any special circumstances which require approval.
+Student Services and Advising Coordinator Emily Blake will be available to answer questions regarding registration deadlines, using MyMadison to register for classes, and course offerings in upcoming semesters.

 Check Your JMU E-Mail